 What is the story of the haunted Avon Bridge in Indiana?

-Avon Bridge is a triple-arch railroad trestle spanning a rural road located in Avon, in Hendricks County, in the U.S. state of Indiana.
-It is said if you wander at night near the old bridge, you may hear the screams and moans of the ghost of Avon's Haunted Bridge.
-And on hot summer days you can see the ghost's tears on the concrete of the bridge.
+Avon Bridge is a triple-arch railroad trestle spanning a rural road located in Avon, Hendricks County, in the U.S. state of Indiana.
+Legend has it that if you wander near the old bridge at night, you may hear the screams and moans of the ghost of Avon's Haunted Bridge.
+Additionally, on hot summer days, you can see the ghost's tears on the concrete of the bridge.

 Avon Bridge